-However, make sure that your resume, cover letter, and interview is focused on the future rather than the past.
+However, make sure that your resume, cover letter, and interview focus on the future rather than the past.
 Don’t portray your experiences and skills in a

 way, but rather in a

-"look at all that I can do for you" manner.
+“look at everything that I can do for you” manner.

 Although all generalizations are wrong, that’s how it is in the market today.
 Hence, starting a blog becomes that much handier if you cover current topics and significant advances in the field of your interest.

-This way, you’ll get the benefit of being considered an aware person who hasn’t lost touch with the current realities.
+This way, you’ll benefit from being considered an aware person who hasn’t lost touch with the current realities.
 Naturally, you would have defeated the prevailing prejudice.
 Given that you write informative and helpful content on the topic of your interest, you won’t be too far away from landing a good job.

 Employers from various fields are open to hiring individuals over the age of 50 as part-time employees.
-This way, they get an experienced person to do the job for them without having to pay them the prescribed salary for the post.
+This way, they get an experienced person to do the job without paying them the job’s designated salary.
 They get a part-time employee who has seen it all over the years at lesser pay.

 As a part-time employee, the pressure on you to perform is comparatively lighter.
 You get the legroom to prove yourself worthy of a permanent run with the company.
 Job hunting after 50 gets a bit easier this way.

-You can contact a company you admire, and offer yourself for a part-time profile.
+You can contact a company you admire and offer yourself a part-time profile.
 This way, you might be on the road to being happily employed with that company.
-The company will see a probable employee in you, and they won’t have to commit as well.
+The company will see a probable employee in you, and they won’t have to commit.